-Students placed in three college preparatory courses may not enroll for more than 12 semester hours.
-Those enrolled in College Writing (CPT 0103) and College Reading (CPT 0123) must enroll in ORT 1003 Student Success during that semester.
+Students placed in three or more college preparatory courses may not enroll for more than 12 semester hours.
+Those enrolled in two or more college preparatory classes must enroll in ORT 1003 Student Success during that semester.
 All college preparatory work must be completed in the student's first 15 hours at ASUMH.